Beautiful Rope Knots

 1. Decorative rope knots were originally used on historic sailing ships to make them look their best and to be the pride of the British Navy.

 2. Sailors made decorative rope items such as baskets, bracelets and mats for their wives and sweethearts waiting for them back home.
-Rope was so indispensable that men could be flogged for stealing it to make these rope gifts.
+Rope was so indispensable that men could be flogged for stealing it to make these nautical gifts.

 3. All decorative rope knots have specific names such Turk’s Head.
 They were usually named after the person who designed them.